 - Make salsa - Combine tomatoes, cucumbers (portion for salsa), onions, vinegar, and olive oil (portion for salsa).
 Season with some salt and pepper.

-- Assemble tacos by filling tortillas with spinach, chickpeas, tzatziki, and some salsa.
-Serve with lemon wedges and any remaining salsa on the side.
+- Assemble tacos by filling tortillas with spinach, fish, tzatziki, and some salsa.
+Serve any remaining salsa and lemon wedges on the side.
 Enjoy!

 This was delicious!
 The tzatziki and tomato/cucumber combo accented the nicely seasoned fish well.
 We replaced tilapia with halibut and I added some sour cream and dill to the tzatziki for more of a texture and flavor that I like.
 For the salsa, I went easy on the cukes to match tomato ratio and it still made too much.1 Helpful